 It has been nearly two (2) years since the National Cancer Control Plan was launched in Ethiopia.
 How will you rate the accomplishments of the plan?

-We have now clear national cancer control program and it is integrated into health sector transformation strategic plan and operational plans at national and regional levels.
+We have no clear national cancer control program and it is integrated into health sector transformation strategic plan and operational plans at national and regional levels.
 This is a great achievement at policy and program planning levels.
-We are also undertaking major expansions of cancer centers through joint efforts of government and development partners, which will result in dramatic improvements in access to comprehensive cancer control services.
+We are also undertaking major expansions of cancer centres through joint efforts of government and development partners, which will result in dramatic improvements in access to comprehensive cancer control services.
 Breast cancer and cervical cancer services are getting expanded though not at anticipated pace.
-Overall, we are at an encouraging start of implementation with achievements instilling hope to fight cancer in resource constrained settings like ours to avoid preventable sufferings and deaths.
+Overall, we are at an encouraging start of implementation with achievements instilling hope to fight cancer in resource-constrained settings like ours to avoid preventable sufferings and deaths.

 Ethiopia has made some progress in terms of increasing access to HIV prevention and treatment services, among pregnant women living with HIV and children.
 Your efforts in achieving this feat have been quite tremendous.
 Please, tell us about your recent involvement in the fight against HIV/AIDS in Ethiopia.